Tech-at-DU/Magic-8Ball-Swift4/P1-Getting-Started/content.md

 As you go through the tutorial, pay attention when learning to use Xcode.
 Xcode will be your bread and butter.
 The more fluent you are with it, the easier it'll be to build beautiful, well-executed apps.

-Most importantly, make sure you're having fun.
+Most importantly, relax and have some fun with it.
 Building iOS apps is challenging, but also extremely rewarding.
 There's no feeling like watching your own apps come to life and feeling the pride from knowing you built it yourself!

-# If You Get Stuck
+## If You Get Stuck

-"Sometimes, magic is just someone spending more time on something than anyone else might reasonably expect." - Teller (Penn & Teller)
+> "Sometimes, magic is just someone spending more time on something than anyone else might reasonably expect."
+>
+> \- Teller (Penn & Teller)

-Getting stuck when coding (and debugging) is a natural part of the programming process.
+Getting stuck when coding (and debugging) is a natural part of the development process.
 If you find yourself stuck on a problem or lost, pause for a moment and take a breath.
 Maybe take a walk.
-Then retrace your steps (in the tutorial, not the walk.)
+Then retrace your steps (in the tutorial, not the walk).
 Make sure you've follow each step of the tutorial.
 It's easy to make typos or to accidentally skip over important steps.

 If you want to compare your code to the solution, you can find it [here](https://github.com/MakeSchool-Tutorials/Magic-8Ball-Swift4-Solution).